danielendeg/nugetpackageupdate/specs/De%2DIdentification/Date-shift-algorithm.md

 2. If the input date/dateTime/instant value is indicative of age over 89, it will be redacted (including year) according to HIPAA Safe Harbor Method.
 3. If the input dateTime/instant value contains time, time will be redacted.
 Time zone will keep unchanged.

-# Investigation about date shift with compartment scope
+# Investigation about date shift with compartment (patient) scope
 A compartment is a logical grouping of resources which share a common property.
 The [specification](https://www.hl7.org/fhir/compartmentdefinition.html) defines 5 kinds of compartments: Patient, Encounter, RelatedPerson, Practitioner, Device.
+We can take the patient as the scope for date shift.

 The major problem with this one is that resources may cross between compartments, or interlink them.
 Such cross-linking may arise for many valid reasons, including: